cid2rrrr/Drum_Classficiation/readme.md

 [fws_link]: https://freewavesamples.com "Free Wave Sampels"
 [reddit_link]: https://www.reddit.com/r/Drumkits/ "r/Drumkits"

-the Drum kits are divided into seven major claaes, and collected 100 samples for each of the seven classes.
+the Drum kits are divided into seven major classes, and collected 100 samples for each of the seven classes.

 * Kick
 * Snare